krateoplatformops/finops-operator-scraper/README.md

 The database-config CR is required.

 The scraper container is created in the namespace of the CR.
 The scraper container looks for a secret in the CR namespace called `registry-credentials`, configurable in the HELM chart.

-### Databricks token
-The Databricks token can be obtained through the dashboard UI.